davidfokkema/gamma-spectroscopy/README.md

-# daq (placeholder name)
+# Gamma spectroscopy

 This is a first iteration of a data acquisition app for gamma spectroscopy.
-The name will change, so this repository will probably be renamed in the near future.
-However, I wanted to switch this repository from private to public for easier access.
+The Qt app requires a 5000-series PicoScope (e.g. the 5242D) for data acquisition.

 Work will continue.